 Can I use my existing license key with the License Server?¶

 The License Server serves a new kind of licenses unrelated to other type of keys.

-Can I convert my existing license to use the floating License Server?¶
+Can I convert my existing license to use the Floating License Server?¶

-Can I buy only Floating Execution Licenses?¶
+Can I buy solely Floating Execution Licenses?¶

 The Execution Licenses always go along with Tester Licenses.
 A minimum of one Floating Tester License is required.

 Can the License Server serve separate sets of license keys?¶

 Yes, since Squish 7.0 licenseserver can serve multiple license configuration files as long as they use different port numbers.
 This can be achieved by putting all license configuration files in the default licenses directory.

 Can I see how many licenses are currently in use?¶

 Yes, since Squish 7.0 the license server features a REST interface that provides monitoring capabilities.